yiisoft/db-mssql/README.md

     <a href="https://www.microsoft.com/sql-server" target="_blank">
         <img src="https://avatars0.githubusercontent.com/u/6154722" height="100px">
     </a>
-    <h1 align="center">Yii DataBase MSSQL Extension</h1>
+    <h1 align="center">Yii Database MSSQL Extension</h1>
     <br>
 </p>

-Yii DataBase MSSQL Extension is a package for working with [MSSQL] databases in PHP.
+Yii Database MSSQL Extension is a package for working with [MSSQL] databases in PHP.
 It is a part of the [Yii Framework], a high-performance, open-source PHP framework for web application development.

-Yii DataBase MSSQL Extension package provides a set of classes for connecting to a [MSSQL] database, creating and executing commands, and working with data.
+The package provides a set of classes for connecting to a [MSSQL] database, creating and executing commands, and working with data.
 It also includes a set of tools for building and executing queries, including support for parameter binding, as well as tools for working with transactions.

-To use Yii DataBase MSSQL Extension, you will need to have the PHP [MSSQL extension] installed and enabled on your server.
+To use Yii Database MSSQL Extension, you will need to have the PHP [MSSQL extension] installed and enabled on your server.
 You will also need to have access to a SQL Server database and the necessary credentials to connect to it.

 It is used in [Yii Framework] but can be used separately.